Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Teaching staff

-- Prospective candidates should contact the Department of Music, Theatre and Performing Arts office.
+Prospective candidates should contact the Head of Theatre Studies.
 Each candidate will be allocated one or, in some instances, two supervisors.

 - Paper Structure